Simple API Integration

 }

-resource "aws_lambda_function" "api_integration_handler" {
+helpful useful resource "aws_lambda_function" "api_integration_handler" {

 filename = "api-handler.zip"